Effective Date: 1st September 2022

 Below we set out the easiest way to withdraw your consent to, or opt-out from, marketing communications.

-However, you can always contact us by calling us on 0330 090 6885, by email on firstname.lastname@example.org or writing to us at: Karzoom Limited, Upton Lovell, 329 Oldfield Road, Altrincham, WA14 4QT.
+You can always contact us by email at firstname.lastname@example.org or by writing to us at: Karzoom Limited, Upton Lovell, 329 Oldfield Road, Altrincham, WA14 4QT.

 Objecting to non-marketing legitimate interests processing

-To object to any of our non-marketing processing based upon our legitimate interests (as highlighted in the processing activities table above), please contact us using the contact details at the top of this policy.
+To object to any of our non-marketing processing based upon our legitimate interests (as highlighted in the processing activities table above), please contact us using the contact details as provided in this policy.

 WHERE WE OBTAIN YOUR PERSONAL DATA FROM